clickataxi/api-documentation/index.md

 ### <a id="nearby_places"></a> GET /places/nearby

 Returns list of nearby Point Of Interests (POIs).
-This could include airports, metro- or bus stations, restaurants and many more.
-One POI doesn't necessarily have a category and it might even have more than one category.
+This could include airports, metro- or bus stations, restaurants and others.
+One POI doesn't necessarily have a category or it might have more than one category.

 #### Request parameters